-- > Students admitted in Fall 2022 can register for Fall 2022 courses only during the period. - Students may amend ("add" to or "drop") the registered Fall 2022 courses during Monday October 24 to Wednesday, October 26, 2022 using the Educational Affairs Information System.
-Students do not need to complete the course registration application form for the amendment of the courses registered.
+- Students admitted in Fall 2023 can register for Fall 2023 courses only during the above period. - Students may amend ("add" or "drop") the registered Fall 2023 courses from Monday, October 23 to Wednesday, October 25, 2023 using the courses registered.

-2. Submission of Application Forms for Research Practicum and Field Work obtain the relevant application form (for Research Practicum or for Field Work), fill them out, and submit them.
+Educational Affairs Information System.
+Students do not need to complete the course registration application form for the amendment of the obtain the relevant application form (for Research Practicum or for Field Work), fill them out, and submit them in person.
 The Application form for a Research Practicum should be submitted during the course registration period.
 The application form for Field Work should be submitted before they begin, regardless of the course registration period.